Rhythm Heaven Groove

 It has eight sets of six rhythm games each.
 The final three sets are harder remixes of earlier games.

-Who made Rhythm Tengoku?
+Which studio made Rhythm Tengoku?